jts/nanopore_cfdna/README.md

 If you have multiple cores available use the `--threads` parameter to specify how many you would like to use.

 ## Results
 The nextflow pipeline automatically creates a `work` directory and `results` directory for each sample.
-Inside the results directory you will find a file `sample.fragmentation_ratios.tsv`.
+Inside the results directory you will:
+- `sample.fragmentation_ratios.tsv`: Ratio of short to long reads in 5Mb bins.
+More info [here](https://www.nature.com/articles/s41467-021-24994-w).
+Fragmentome can be plotted with `plot_fragmentome.r`
+- `sample.bamstats.tsv`: *Pomoxis* alignment statistics
+- `sample.read_modifications.tsv`: nanopolish methylation calling for reads
+- `sample.reference_modifications.tsv`: nanopolish methylation calling for each coordinate on the reference
+- `sample.cpgfreq.csv`: Modification frequency of CpG sites uses in methylation atlas deconvolution.
+Can be used as input [here](https://github.com/nloyfer/meth_atlas).
+- `sample.bam`: alignment against reference